cockroachdb/docs/v2.2/architecture/replication-layer.md

 ##### Intra-locality

 If all the replicas are in the same locality, the decision is made entirely on the basis of the number of leases on each node that contains a replica, trying to achieve a roughly equitable distribution of leases across all of them.
-This means the distribution isn't perfectly equal; it intentionally tolerates small deviations between nodes to prevent thrashing (i.e. excessive adjustments trying to reach an equilibrium).
+This means the distribution isn't perfectly equal; it intentionally tolerates small deviations between nodes to prevent thrashing (i.e., excessive adjustments trying to reach an equilibrium).

 ##### Inter-locality

-If replicas are in different localities, CockroachDB attempts to calculate which replica would make the best leaseholder, i.e. provide the lowest latency.
+If replicas are in different localities, CockroachDB attempts to calculate which replica would make the best leaseholder, i.e., provide the lowest latency.

 To enable dynamic leaseholder rebalancing, a range's current leaseholder tracks how many requests it receives from each locality as an exponentially weighted moving average.
 This calculation results in the locality that has recently requested the range most often being assigned the greatest weight.
 If another locality then begins requesting the range very frequently, this calculation would shift to assign the second region the greatest weight.

-When checking for leaseholder rebalancing opportunities, the leaseholder correlates each requesting locality's weight (i.e. the proportion of recent requests) to the locality of each replica by checking how similar the localities are.
+When checking for leaseholder rebalancing opportunities, the leaseholder correlates each requesting locality's weight (i.e., the proportion of recent requests) to the locality of each replica by checking how similar the localities are.
 For example, if the leaseholder received requests from gateway nodes in locality `country=us,region=central`, CockroachDB would assign the following weights to replicas in the following localities:

 Replica locality | Replica rebalancing weight
 -----------------|-------------------